fluent/fluentd-website/content/blog/20250829_fluent-package-v6.0.0-has-been-released.md

 This eliminates the need for reconfiguration that was previously required during updates.

 In addition, manually installed plugins still need to be reinstalled when updating an LTS version.
-Starting from this release, when updating further in the future, plugins will be automatically reinstalled during updates (Windows not supported).
+Starting from this release, plugins will be automatically reinstalled during future updates when using the zero-downtime update feature (Windows not supported).
 This will make future updates easier.

 ## Other Improvements and Fixes